sevkeifert/text-utils/README.md

 cleantext
 > This script translates Microsoft Word characters (such as "smart" quotes) into standard ASCII characters.
 All other non-standard MS chars are removed.

+index-java-classes.py
+> This script indexes the java classes and java jars found under a directory.
+It lists out every single class, file path, and jar file (if any).

 outline
 > Create and parse text outlines from simple markup.
 Supports roman numeral (I. A. 1. a.) and decimal formats(1 1.1 1.1.1).
 Written in Perl.